samlupton/Ohm-CapMeter/README.md

 your measurements.

 ## Schematics and Drawings
-The voltage dividers are programmed to have only one load resistors connected to V_cc at any given time.
-All other resistors are set to float bases on digital to analog values read at the pin.
+The voltage dividers are programmed to have only one load resistors connected to Vcc at any given time.
+All other resistors are set to float bases on digital to analog values read at pin 15.
 <img src="image3.png" alt="My Image" width="400" height="300">
+The analog to digital values are read from pin 15.
+A timer starts when then voltage divider value is read at zero volts.
+After this, the capacitro is charged until it reaches 2/3 of Vcc.
+The timer captures how long this takes and sets the time as the RC and the program does simple mathematics to solve for the capacitor value.
 <img src="image4.png" alt="My Image" width="400" height="300">